hsm00/Python-Calculator/README.md

 This is the first application I developed in Python fully by my self.
 I used the PySimpleGUI library to design the user interface.

-NOTE: there are a few bugs i am currently trying to fix.
+NOTE: There are a few bugs i am currently trying to fix.

 With a right click on the display field you can change the theme.